umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Image-Cropper/index-v7.md

 # Image Cropper

+`Alias: Umbraco.ImageCropper`

 `Returns: JSON`

-Returns a path to an image, along with information about focal point and available crops
+Returns a path to an image, along with information about focal point and available crops.

 ## Settings